jamulussoftware/jamulus/CONTRIBUTING.md

 There are other solutions for real time online jamming available.
 But Jamulus stands alone with its client/server system, minimalistic GUI and simple functionality.

 ### Source code consistency
-Respect the existing code style: Tab size=4, insert spaces.
+- Respect the existing code style: Tab size=4, insert spaces.
+- Space before and after ( and ), except no space between ) and ;, and no space before an empty ().
+- All bodies of if, else, while, for, etc., to be enclosed in braces { and }, usually on separate lines.

 Make sure (if possible) that your code compiles on Windows/Mac/Linux.
 Do not use diff/patch to send your code changes but create a Github fork of the Jamulus code and create a Pull Request when you are done.